lampardnk/codeforcer/README.md

 </div>

 # codeforcer
-Discord bot for Codeforces contests
+Discord bot for reminding, managing and registering for Codeforces contests

 ---